Meet the Texas Lawyer Who Helped an Undocumented Teen Fight for an Abortion

 Back in Texas, after Doe had her abortion, Garza expressed relief for her client and gratitude for the outpouring of support she and Doe have received — as well as for the legal backing of her brother and law partner Myles Garza, who fought right by her side, the ACLU, and Jane’s Due Process, a local nonprofit that helps young women like Doe.
 Still, she can’t help but remain angry at how long the case dragged on.
 “She was forced by government intervention to be pregnant for longer than she needed to be,” Garza said.

 For its part, the Trump administration is not done fighting.
 In a highly unusual play, DOJ filed a Supreme Court appeal just this Friday accusing the ACLU of moving too quickly to secure Jane’s abortion, which had the effect of thwarting the government’s intention to ask the justices, as a last-ditch effort, to stop the procedure.
 Reeling from its loss, the administration now wants the Supreme Court to wipe out the D.C.
 Circuit’s ruling — and whatever value it may have as precedent for other teens in Jane’s position — and maybe even consider “disciplinary action” against the ACLU for misleading the government.
-The latter isn’t having it: “That government lawyers failed to seek judicial review quickly enough is their fault, not ours,” said David Cole, the ACLU’s legal director.
+The ACLU isn’t having it: “That government lawyers failed to seek judicial review quickly enough is their fault, not ours,” said David Cole, the ACLU’s legal director.

 As an attorney, Garza is well aware that she shouldn’t “take home” her client’s problems.
 But she said she can’t help it — she became a lawyer “to be and advocate for people and people who are vulnerable.
 And she’s vulnerable.”
 But that vulnerability ought not to be confused with Doe’s own strength as a person: “I told her many times, ‘Eres muy fuerte.
 Tienes un caracter muy fuerte,’” Garza said, repeating the Spanish word for strong.
 And then added: “I don’t know if I would’ve been as strong if I were in her position.”